 Enjoy The Tourist Hot Spot Of Southern Vietnam – Ha Tien

 When choosing which places to visit in Southern Vietnam, the seaside town of Ha Tien presents itself as a tourist spot.
 Unfortunately, not many Western visitors come by, as the location is quite remote.
 Before you pack your bags and decide that this is going to be the place you will visit, keep in mind that you will need to cross the border 7 km north of Ha Tien.
 During the year 2007, this border was open for tourists of all nationalities, but since the year 2013 a visa is required for anyone who is going to be staying for 15 days or more.
-In the past, the arrival to the border could be arranged from Kampot, Kep or Kampong, and these are still very viable options.
+In the past, the arrival to the border could be arranged from Kampot, Kep, and even from Siem Reap to Phnom Penh, and these are still very viable options.
 The roads used to be very bumpy in the past, but luckily they are now asphalted, so you won’t be as likely to experience a bumpy ride to your destination.

 Discover the intriguing temples of Ha Tien